marcelotduarte/cx_Freeze/doc/src/bdist_msi.rst

 .. warning::

-   This command is not supported in Python 3.13.
+   In Python 3.13+, you must install 'pymsilib' to support this command.
    See :issue:`2837`.

 The following options were added to the standard set of options for the
 command: